OpenVAS vs. Nessus - A Comprehensive Analysis

 Some of you may well have expected this kind of a result, seeing as Tenable is the incumbent commercial offering.
 But we can see that both scanners have their places and their own specific use cases.

-If you’re interested in the greatest coverage then consider moving to an agent-based scanner, like the Pro offering from Intruder.
-The Pro plan will be useful if:
+If you’re interested in the greatest coverage then consider moving to an agent-based scanner, like the Pro or Premium offering from Intruder.
+These will be useful if:

-You’re an organisation which hosts your own servers (Exchange, VPN endpoints etc),
+- You’re an organization which hosts your own servers (Exchange, VPN endpoints etc),

 If any of the above fits, or you’re only interested in remote-only scanning, the Essential plan from Intruder is a viable and cost-effective alternative.